Final | June 2017 | v2.0.3 | OFFICIAL - Public | QGCDG

 Next review date: June 2019

-This QGEA policy is published within the QGEA which is administered by the Queensland Government Chief Information Office (QGCIO).
+This QGEA policy is published within the QGEA which is administered by the Queensland Government Customer and Digital Group (QGCDG).
 It was developed by QGCIO and approved by the Queensland Government Chief Information Officer.

 This policy comes into effect from the issue date.